Industrial Manufacturing Technology

 What is the projected career growth for IMT?

-The employment outlook for Industrial Manufacturing Technologists and Technicians is projected to grow by 3% from 2022 to 2032 (Bureau of Labor Statistics), which aligns with the average growth rate for all occupations.
-This field is expected to have about 6,500 job openings annually due to the need to replace workers who transfer to other occupations or exit the labor force through retirement (accessed June 11, 2024).
+The employment outlook for Industrial Manufacturing Technologists and Technicians is expected to grow by 2% from 2023 to 2033.
+According to the Bureau of Labor Statistics, this growth rate aligns with the average for all occupations.
+This field is expected to have around 6,500 job openings annually.

 What kind of job can I get with an IMT degree?